rikardwissing/raspberry-pi-xmy-full-node/README.md

 ### Prepare the SD card

-Before we boot up the Raspberry we need to prepare the SD card.
+Before we boot up the Pi we need to prepare the SD card.

 1. Download Raspberry Pi Imager from https://www.raspberrypi.org/software/
 2. Mount the SD card to your computer